anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 I know I did, children often use imaginary role models to build their personality, yet now that we&#8217;re adults, do we still need that kind of substitutes?

-Like for instance, did you hear about the notion of &#8220;Higher Self&#8221;?
+Like for instance, did you hear about the notion of "Higher Self"?
 I&#8217;m referring to the term as used in self-help literature.

 Think of the higher self as a fully blossomed version of you.
 It&#8217;s who you should become in order to accomplish your mission on earth, a perfected version of you, after years of improvement.